NER Class R1

 The NER Class R1 (LNER Class D21) was a class of 4-4-0 steam locomotives of the North Eastern Railway.
 The class was designed by Wilson Worsdell and built from 1908 to 1909.

 Design

 The design was similar to that of the NER Class R (LNER Class D20) but a larger boiler was used.
 Boiler pressure was initially 225 psi.

 Towards the end of construction the work was to be moved from Gateshead to Darlington Works.
-However the initial locomotive assembled as Darlington was failed as unfit to drive and subsequent investigations established that the coupling rod centres were not equal, resuling in a change of Works Manager at Darlington.
+However the initial locomotive assembled as Darlington was failed as unfit to drive and subsequent investigations established that the coupling rod centres were not equal, resulting in a change of Works Manager at Darlington.

 Modifications

 Boiler pressure was reduced to 180 psi (1.24 MPa) at an unknown date.
 Superheaters were fitted between 1912 and 1915 and, at the same time, boiler pressure was further reduced to 160 psi.
 It was standard NER practice to reduce boiler pressure when fitting a superheater.
 At some time before the 1923 Grouping, boiler pressure was increased to 175 psi.